davidlaprade/davidlaprade.github.io/_posts/2016-5-7-the-single-responsibility-principle-part-1.md

 > For any given class that a programmer writes, there should be no more than one person who can justifiably request a change to it

-I found this idea really pretty exciting the first time I heard it.
+I found this idea really exciting.
+It's certainly a completely different way of thinking about how we should break up bits of functionality within software.
+And it makes a lot of sense!

 But I don't think it solves our problems.
-(I'm going to ignore his qualification of "a single tightly coupled group of people representing a single narrowly defined business function" for now.
-I'll come back to it later.)

 Just consider a class that has a bug in it.
 Who __wouldn't__ be justified in requesting that we change this code?
 The CTO would.
 The CEO would.
 The marketing